sergdort/CombineFeedback/README.md

 To some extent it's like reactive [Middleware](https://redux.js.org/advanced/middleware) in [Redux](https://redux.js.org)

-### CombineFeedbackUI
+### Dependency

-CombineFeedbackUI provides several convenience API to deal with state management and SwiftUI.
+Dependency is the type that holds all services that feature needs, such as API clients, analytics clients, etc.

 #### Store

 Store - is a base class responsible for initializing a UI state machine.
 It provides two ways to interact with it.

-- We can start a state machine by observing `var state: AnyPublisher<S, Never>`.
+- We can start a state machine by observing `var state: AnyPublisher<State, Never>`.
-- We can send input events into it via `public final func send(event: E)`.
+- We can send input events into it via `public final func send(event: Event)`.

 This is useful if we want to mutate our state in response to user input.
 Let's consider a `Counter` example